Kumul Khanate: History

 The Ming dynasty established a tributary relationship with the Turpan Khanate (division of Moghulistan), that put end to Kara Del in 1513 after its conquest by Mansur Khan in the Ming–Turpan conflict.
 The khanate paid tribute to the Ming.
 The Turpan Khanate under Sultan Said Baba Khan supported Chinese Muslim Ming loyalists during the 1646 Milayin rebellion against the Qing dynasty.

 Beginning in 1647, after the defeat of the Ming loyalists, during which the Kumul Prince Turumtay was killed at the hands of Qing forces, Kumul submitted to the Qing and sent tribute.
 It came under Qing rule and remained a khanate as a part of the Qing Empire.
 The title "Jasak Tarkhan" was granted to Abdullah Beg Tarkhan (son of Kumul ruler Muhammad Shah-i-Beg Tarkhan), ruler of Hami in 1696 after submitting to the Qing as a vassal during the Dzungar–Qing War.

 The khanate had fought against the Dzungar Khanate for the Qing.
 Kumul continued as a vassal khanate when Xinjiang was changed into a province in 1884 after the Dungan revolt.

 The khans also were given the title of Qinwang (Prince of the First Rank 親王 (qīn wáng)) by the Qing Empire.
 The khans were allowed enormous power by the Qing court, with the exception of administering execution, which had to be allowed by a Chinese official posted in Kumul.
 The khans were officially vassals to the emperor of China, and every six years were required to visit Beijing to be a servant to the emperor during a period of 40 days.

 It was also known as the principality of Kumul, and the Chinese called it Hami.
 The khans were friendly to Chinese rule and authorities.

 The khan Muhammad and his son and successor Khan Maqsud Shah heavily taxed his subjects and extorted forced labor, which resulted in two rebellions against his rule in 1907 and 1912.

 The khan was assisted by a chancellor/vizer/chief minister in his court.
-The last khan, Maqsud Shah, had Yulbars Khan, the tiger Prince of Hami, as his chancellor.
+The last khan, Maqsud Shah, had Yulbars Khan, the Prince of Hami, as his chancellor.